 Chemical materials

 All chemicals were of reagent grade and used without further refinement.
 HNO3, NaOH, and 2,4-D (the purity of 98%) were purchased from Merck (Germany).
 All solutions were prepared with deionized water (18 mΩ).
+1 g/dm3 of stock solution was prepared by dissolving the 2,4-D with deionized water.
 This stock solution was used for preparing a series of 2,4-D concentrations ranging from 50 to 500 mg/dm3.

 Preparation of the sorbent

 The biomass was prepared from Lagenaria vulgaris shell [20].
 Seeds and inner spongy white pith were removed, while the outer shell was crushed into 2 to 3 cm pieces and cleaned of the rest of the internal content.
 Small pieces of the broken shell were then cleaned with deionized water and dried at 333 K. Next, dry pieces of the shell were cut into small pieces as well as grinded to particle sizes from 0.80 to 1.25 mm.
-After that, the biomass sample was soaked into 10 % H2SO4 and stirred occasionally within 48 h.
+After that, the biomass sample was soaked into 10 % by weight H2SO4 and stirred occasionally within 48 h.
 The obtained precursor was washed several times with deionized water until neutral pH and dried.
 The sample was then carbonized in a tubular furnace under the protective atmosphere of nitrogen by heating from the room temperature to 673K for 1 h.
 The heating rate was set at 276K/min.
 After 1 h, the precursor was activated by introducing overheated steam into the furnace at the flowrate of 110 cm3/min along with a gradual increase in the temperature from 673 to 973 K. Finally, the obtained wet Lagenaria vulgaris activated carbon (LVAC) was consigned in an oven for complete drying at 378 K and stored in a polyethylene jar until the subsequent use.

 Analysis and Characterization

 The UV–Vis technique was used for determination of 2,4-D concentration in samples by using a spectrophotometer Shimadzu UV–Vis 1650 PC (Shimadzu, Japan), at a wavelength of 284 nm.
-The infrared spectrum of LVAC was obtained by using a Fourier transform infrared spectrometer (Bomem Hartmann & Braun MB-100 spectrometer, ?).
-Morphology of the LVAC surface was analyzed by SEM (Hitachi SU8030, ?).
+The infrared spectrum of LVAC was obtained by using a Fourier transform infrared spectrometer (Bomem MB-100 spectrometer, Hartmann & Braun, Canada).
+Morphology of the LVAC surface was analyzed by SEM (Hitachi SU8030, Hitachi, Japan).
 EDS analysis (Thermo Scientific NORAN System 7, USA) was used to obtain information on elements present via the analysis of X-ray emissions from the LVAC surface.
-Elemental composition was analyzed by the Perkin Elmer series II CHNS/O System Analyzer 2400 (?).
-The specific surface area was measured by nitrogen adsorption using the Micromeritics Gemini 5 Surface Area Analyzer (?, USA).
+Elemental composition was analyzed by the Perkin Elmer series II CHNS/O System Analyzer 2400 (Perkin Elmer, USA).
+The specific surface area was measured by nitrogen adsorption using the Micromeritics Gemini 5 Surface Area Analyzer (Micromeritics, USA).

 Batch sorption experiments